wp-plugins/nomorecaptchas/readme.txt

 * The only other reason you might be getting spam is if an actual human decided to register on your site and spam you personally.
 Believe it or not, some people have that kind of time on their hands.
 That's not the way most spammers operate, so it's probably someone you recently beat in a game of WoW or didn't like something you said on Reddit.

+= Is NoMoreCaptchas an accessible (508-compliant) solution? =
+Yes.
+Section 508 of the Americans with Disabilities Act (ADA) requires websites to be built in such a way that the blind, visually impaired and others with disabilities are able to use the site without issue.
+Most Captcha solutions are very difficult for those with visual impairments, and the audio solutions are a clumsy workaround at best.
+Since NoMoreCaptchas doesn't require users to do anything but be human, the path is made equally accessible to everyone.

 == Screenshots ==
 1. NoMoreCaptchas scans for human behavior when a user enters a user name and password.